 Essays Percentage Word Count SLOs

 One (ungraded) in-class essay & reflection 0.0% 800 words 1, 4,5

 Two (graded) in-class essays & refection 7.5% 800 words 1,4,5

 7.5% 800 words 1,4,5

 Two out-of-class-essays and revisions & 15% 1200 words 1,2,3,4,5,6

 reflections 15% 1500 words 1,2,3,4,5

-Research Paper and components 25% 2100-2400 1,2,3,4,5
+Research Paper and components 25% 2000 words 1,2,3,4,5

-words

 Journal/Misc.
 Writing/Homework 10% N/A N/A

 Participation 10% N/A N/A

 Portfolio 10% 1200-1400 1

 Total 100% 8,300-8,500

 - You will write seven essays total: one (1) baseline (not graded), two (2) out-of-class essays; two (2) in-class; one (1) major research paper; and a Final (1) Portfolio/Reflection essay.
 You must complete all seven essays to be eligible to pass the course.
 According to department guidelines, you must write a minimum of 8000 words, not including the notebook writing, quizzes, or any informal assignments. - O Use Times New Roman, 12-point font, in MLA format (we will go over MLA format in class).
 You will be actively involved in peer editing.
-Essays without peer-review will lose credit for that portion of the assignment. - o Reflection: Every completed in-class and out-of-class essay, as noted, requires a one-page reflection that discusses the student's self-evaluation of that paper's qualities. - Research Essay: English 1B shall include an introduction to the library and to basic research strategies, including locating materials, using them effectively (e.g., quoting, paraphrasing, summarizing), and citing them properly.
-A traditional research paper of 2,100-2,400 words, not including Works Cited in which library research informs the student's position or thesis is required.
+Essays without peer-review will lose credit for that portion of the assignment. - o Reflection: Every completed in-class and out-of-class essay, as noted, requires a one-page reflection that discusses the student's self-evaluation of that paper's qualities. - o Research Essay: English 1B shall include an introduction to the library and to basic research strategies, including locating materials, using them effectively (e.g., quoting, paraphrasing, summarizing), and citing them properly.
+A traditional research paper or a series of short essays in which library research informs the student's position or thesis is required.
+As part of this requirement, a university librarian shall lead at least one class session of English 1B.
+Each student will write a research essay on a topic of his/her choosing based on guidelines provided by the instructor. - Final Exam: We WILL NOT be taking the English 1B group Holistic writing given on Saturday morning near the end of the semester.
+Instead, our Final Exam will take the form of a Portfolio Reflection: